Table of Contents

 Salary negotiations are a part of an effective, high-quality interview.
 Despite this, a CNBC report stated that only 39% of Americans engaged in salary negotiations during their job search.
 Furthermore, another research by CNBC reveals that by not shying away from negotiating salary, an average American can earn up to 13.3% or $7528 more than their current salary.

 However, some professionals find it difficult to ask for a raise, while others dread the idea of negotiating their salary.
-Regardless of whether you are a veteran or new to job search, salary negotiations can be a key tool to help you achieve the offer you deserve.
+Regardless of whether you are a veteran or new to a job search, salary negotiations can be a key tool to help you achieve the offer you deserve.
 While there are many salary negotiation tactics, here are a few common mistakes that you would want to avoid.

 1. Relying on cognitive shortcuts

-Cognitive shortcuts are essentially ways in which our mind can make inferences and form judgments.
+Cognitive shortcuts are essentially ways in which our minds can make inferences and form judgments.
 These shortcuts include the use of schemas, scripts, stereotypes, and other simplified perceptual strategies instead of careful thinking.
 While negotiating, we rely on cognitive shortcuts in situations where there is a lack of preparedness or lack of time to make a decision, which shifts the focus from the factors that are important.

 For example, due to cognitive shortcuts, you might just focus on the salary instead of the whole package in the negotiation process.
 This affects your long-term job satisfaction.
 Additionally, there are emotional biases such as strong emotions (anger or sadness to name a few) that may pose an obstacle in a person’s rational decision-making process, leading to negotiation mistakes.